algorithms-with-predictions/algorithms-with-predictions.github.io/src/markdown-pages/about.md

 ## How to Contribute in General

-The sources and data for this webpage is available on [GitHub](https://github.com/algorithms-with-predictions/algorithms-with-predictions.github.io).
+The sources and data for this webpage are available on [GitHub](https://github.com/algorithms-with-predictions/algorithms-with-predictions.github.io).

 We appreciate contributions of any kind: